 Areola reduction surgery reduces the circle of pigmented skin found around the nipple.
 It is performed for both men and women, often in conjunction with breast reduction, breast lift, gynecomastia reduction, nipple reduction, or inverted nipple correction procedures.
 The areola naturally enlarges, and may darken, in response to the hormones released during puberty and pregnancy.
 Often, the areolar enlargement seen during pregnancy remains, even after lactation ceases, and may persist even when the breasts lose volume.
 For men, a large areola is often associated with male breast enlargement (gynecomastia), and has a feminizing effect on the appearance of the breasts.
 Areola reduction can reduce the size of the large areolae and is often performed in the office under local anesthesia.
 The recovery period is typically relatively short.

-Areola Reduction Before and After Photos (Men & Women)
+Areola Reduction Before-and-After Photos (Men & Women)

-Female Areola Reduction
+How Does Female Areola Reduction Work?